 The annual meeting of the WSHSRA was held in Yakima at the end of September 1974 with Dick Powers being elected President and Dave Odenrider of Puyallup as the new Vice President.
 All other officers were retained for the following year.
 The new Student President was Jim Davis, Chehalis, Mitch Hutchinson of Walla Walla was elected Student Vice President, and Pam Maiden of Walla Walla was the new Student Secretary.

-Through the years the Washington High School Rodeo Association is proud to have had 21 National Championship titles, listed below:
+Through the years the Washington High School Rodeo Association is proud to have had these National Championship titles, as listed below:

 1974 Connie Fletcher, Pole Bending